albar965/littlenavmap-manual/src/en/SEARCH.rst

 of search filters.
 These rows can be switched on and off with the drop down menu on the menu button |Menu Button| on the top right.

-The drop down menu prefixes menu items with a change indicator ``*`` to show that the related filter row has modifications.
-You can use this to find out why a search does not give the expected results.
+The drop down menu prefixes menu items with a change indicator to show that the related filter row has modifications.
+The menu item suffix ``(changed)`` shows an option is modified and visible to the user. ``(changed, not used)`` indicates a modified option which is not used since the related fields are hidden from the dropdown menu button.

 .. tip::